imgproxy/imgproxy/README.md

 ## Serving local files

-Imgproxy can process files from your local filesystem.
+imgproxy can process files from your local filesystem.
 To use this feature do the following:

 1. Set `IMGPROXY_LOCAL_FILESYSTEM_ROOT` to your images directory path.
 2. Use `local:///path/to/image.jpg` as the source image url.